Find out if your charity or social enterprise’s proposal to raise money meets the conditions of SITR and how to apply.

 - subsidiary’s business is mainly property or land management

 Qualifying business activity

 Most trades qualify but you must be trading commercially and trying to make a profit.
-You don’t need to be trading in the UK.
+You do not need to be trading in the UK.

 Your company may not qualify if most of your trade includes things like:

 - banking, insurance, money-lending, debt-factoring, hire-purchase financing or other financial activities unless lending money to another social enterprise

 - property development

 - providing services to another person where that person’s trade substantially consists of excluded activities, and the person controlling that trade also controls the company providing the services

 You can ask HMRC to check if your investment is likely to qualify before you go ahead.
 This is called advance assurance.

 When you’ve issued your shares, you must complete a compliance statement (SITR1) and send it to HMRC.